Why Film in South Korea?

 Eligibility and Application Process

-Applications require a qualified Korean production company, detailed budgets, and shooting schedules.
-The per-project cap is ₩200M (~$150K) from KOFIC, but regional incentives can significantly increase total support.
+Applications need a qualified Korean production company, full budgets, and shooting schedules.
+The per-project cap from KOFIC is ₩200M (~$150K), but regional incentives can boost your total support well beyond that.

 Regional Incentives

-Regional commissions offer substantial additional rebates: Incheon and Cheongju up to 50%, Gwangju up to 40%, Chungnam up to 30%.
-We strategically align locations with incentive programs for maximum budget impact.
+Regional commissions offer large extra rebates: Incheon and Cheongju up to 50%, Gwangju up to 40%, and Chungnam up to 30%.
+Our team matches your locations to these programs so your budget goes as far as it can.

 Film Permits in Korea

-Korea has a clear, well-established permit framework.
-We handle city, regional, and national permissions so your production stays on track, including approvals from site managers for parks, gardens, and museums.
+Korea has a clear, well-set permit system.
+Our team handles city, regional, and national approvals so your shoot stays on track.
+This includes sign-off from site managers for parks, gardens, and museums.

 Standard Permits (1-2 weeks)